wolfvictorOSI/Edge-Data-Store-Docs/V1/Installation/Install Edge Data Store.md

 # Install Edge Data Store

-You can install Edge Data Store using an install kit, as described in this section, or by using Docker containers.
+Install Edge Data Store using an install kit, as described in this section, or by using Docker containers.
 For more information, see [Install Edge Data Store using Docker](xref:edgeDocker).

 For a list of supported platforms and processors, see [System requirements](xref:SystemRequirements).

-**Note:**  You can change the port assignment either during or after installation.
-For more information on how to change the port number, see [System port configuration](xref:SystemPortConfiguration).
+**Note:**  The port assignment can be changed either during or after installation.
+For more information on how to change the port number after installation, see [System port configuration](xref:SystemPortConfiguration).

 ## Windows (Windows 10 x64)

 You must have administrative privileges to run the installer.
-Complete the following to install Edge Data Store on Windows:
+Complete the following steps to install Edge Data Store on Windows:

+1. Download the Windows .msi file from the [OSIsoft Customer portal (https://customers.osisoft.com/s/products)](https://customers.osisoft.com/s/products).

+       **Note:** Customer login credentials are required to access the portal.

-1. Copy the _EdgeDataStore.msi_ file to the file system of the device.
+2. Copy the _EdgeDataStore.msi_ file to the file system of the device.
-2. To start the installer, double-click the _EdgeDataStore.msi_ file in Windows Explorer.
+3. To start the installer, double-click the _EdgeDataStore.msi_ file in Windows Explorer.

     Alternatively, you can start the installer from the command line with the following command: